 Adding Photos to a Page in Squarespace

 When it comes to photos, Squarespace’s support pages instruct the user to use images between 1500 and 2500 pixels wide.
-You can then resize the image using the content block.Be warned if you follow my advice, Squarespace will allow you to enlarge the image.
-Once you go larger than the image resolution you uploaded, the image will become pixelated.
+You can then resize the image by either cropping or by using other content blocks.

 To resize the image and maintain the aspect ratio, you have to adjust the width of the content block by dragging the sides or by inserting another content block adjacent to the image you want to resize.
 There is also a “cropping handle” that you can use to crop the image.
 The cropping handle behaves strangely.
 You drag the handle up to crop vertically, and down to crop horizontally.
 There is no way to crop to a particular aspect ratio.